05

 As the CEO of my company, I was constantly juggling meetings across various time zones, my mind racing to keep pace.
 I quickly wrapped up my agenda and headed to bed, but sleep eluded me once more.

-'Where had she gone all day?'...
-She had never stayed out this long since childhood.
-'Is she hiding something from everyone?'
 The thought jolted me upright in bed, unsettling my very core.
 I slipped out of bed and went downstairs for a glass of water.

-"You and Esha!"
+“Who else?
+You and Esha!”

-"Nothing, Ma," I replied curtly, the word tasting bitter on my tongue, cutting down the talk to any further.
+“Nothing, Ma,” I replied curtly, the word tasting bitter on my tongue, cutting down the talk to go any further.

 “Then why is she acting so strangely around you?
 Ever since we arrived, she hasn’t had a day without talking to you.
 So, tell me what happened exactly.”

-"Nothing, Ma.
-Maybe she's just busy figuring out how to adapt to her new office life."
-I paused, my mother waiting patiently for any more words to slip out from me.
+“Nothing, Ma.
+Maybe she’s just busy figuring out how to adapt to her new office life.”
+I paused, my mother, waiting patiently for any more words to slip out from me.

 “It’s late, Ma.
 Go to sleep.
 Your health might deteriorate.”
 I said, my voice laced with emotion.
 With that, I turned away, feeling the weight of my mother’s disapproving gaze burning into my back.

-My mind, a relentless tide, drifted back to that fateful dayβ€”the sharp words I had hurled, the pain etched on her face, and the tears that had glistened like shattered glass in her beautiful sapphire eyes.
+I climbed into bed, yearning for the sweet embrace of sleep, but rest remained a distant dream, forever out of reach.
+My mind, a relentless tide, drifted back to that fateful day—the sharp words I had hurled, the pain etched on her face, and the tears that had glistened like shattered glass in her beautiful sapphire eyes.
+I uttered those words deliberately to hurt her and keep her away from me, and that is precisely what had happened.
+Then why should I bother about her hurt, her indifference, and why does her sobbing face appear before me as if in a dream?

 Their family celebrated every festival and occasion with the children at the orphanage, transforming it into a vibrant world of colors, especially on Esha’s birthday and mine.
 I could understand their celebration of Esha, but mine was a mystery.

-I never cared about that as I slipped the thought, assuming they just wanted to make everyone happy or it was one more wish from Esha.
+I never cared about that as I slipped the thought, assuming they just wanted to make everyone happy, or it was one more wish from Esha.

 As I adjusted to my new lifestyle in this community, I found the school enjoyable, even though Esha attended the same one and often found ways to bother me.
 She had a knack for teasing, her laughter ringing in my ears like a playful yet strange melody.